-- 5.44The Mayor, after consultation with the Chair, Board Members, Lead members, Chairs of the overview and scrutiny committees, Audit and Governance and the Group Leaders, if necessary and appropriate, shall identify those issues of strategic policy which shall be the subject of debate by CA. - 5.45A meeting which could also take place remotely can be scheduled to debate these policies. - 5.46The conduct of strategic policy debates shall be regulated by the Mayor, subject to the following guidelines: - 5.47The policy must relate to the Authority's powers or duties or be matters that affect its residents. - 5.48All members will wherever possible, receive a briefing paper in advance of the meeting on the policy to be subject of debate. - 5.49(Rules of Debate) shall not apply during strategic policy debates but the time allowed for the debate shall not normally exceed 45 minutes. - 5.50The Chief Executive, after consultation with the Mayor, shall be authorised to invite representatives of constituent authorities or of partner organisations to participate in the debate, as appropriate. - 5.51No formal decisions shall be taken upon the matter under consideration but the views and conclusions of the Board upon the matter shall be forwarded to the relevant body responsible for policy development/review, as appropriate. - 5.52This meeting can take place remotely.
+- 5.43.1 The Mayor, after consultation with the Chair, Board Members, Lead Members, Chairs of the Overview and Scrutiny Committee, Audit and Governance Committee and the Group Leaders, shall identify those issues of strategic policy which shall be the subject of debate by the Combined Authority. - 5.43.2 A meeting which could also take place remotely can be scheduled to debate these policies. - 5.43.3 The conduct of strategic policy debates shall be regulated by the Mayor, subject to the following guidelines: - 5.43.3.1 The policy must relate to the Authority's powers or duties or be matters that affect its residents. - 5.43.3.2 All members will, wherever possible, receive a briefing paper in advance of the meeting on the policy to be subject of debate. - 5.43.3.3 (Rules of Debate) shall not apply during strategic policy debates but the time allowed for the debate shall not normally exceed 45 minutes. - 5.43.3.4 The Chief Executive, after consultation with the Mayor, shall be authorised to invite representatives of constituent authorities or of partner organisations to participate in the debate, as appropriate. - 5.43.3.5 No formal decisions shall be taken upon the matter under consideration but the views and conclusions of the Board upon the matter shall be forwarded to the relevant body responsible for policy development/review, as appropriate. - 5.43.3.6 This meeting can take place remotely.